MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Groups/New-MgGroupConversationThreadPost.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

 ATTACHMENTS <IMicrosoftGraphAttachment[]>: The collection of fileAttachment, itemAttachment, and referenceAttachment attachments for the post.
 Read-only.
 Nullable.
+Supports $expand.
   - `[Id <String>]`: Read-only.
   - `[ContentType <String>]`: The MIME type.
   - `[IsInline <Boolean?>]`: true if the attachment is an inline attachment; otherwise, false.